Mohamad Fazrul Azrie

-Mohamad Fazrul Azrie Mohdad (born 27 August 1995), also simply known as Mohamad Fazrul Azrie, is a Malaysian male weightlifter and a national record holder for Malaysia in weightlifting.
+Mohamad Fazrul Azrie Mohdad (born 27 August 1995), also known as Mohamad Fazrul Azrie, is a Malaysian male weightlifter and a national record holder for Malaysia in weightlifting.

 He claimed his first Commonwealth Games medal at his maiden Commonwealth Games appearance during the 2018 Commonwealth Games after winning the bronze medal in the men's 85kg event.
 He also dedicated and presented the bronze medal achievement to his mother, who turned 46 years of age when he achieved the bronze medal.